Yocto Kria Support¶

 Before starting, make sure the build host PC meets these requirements.

-Besides installing the packages/tools specified by the requirement page, look in issues section for possible additional requirements.
+Besides installing the packages/tools specified by the requirement page, refer to the Issues section for possible additional requirements.

-Note that building using an NFS mount is not supported - use a local or scratch disk.
+NOTE: Building using a NFS mount is not supported; use a local or scratch disk.

-Besides installing the packages/tools specified by the requirement page, look in issues section for possible additional requirements.
+Besides installing the packages/tools specified by the requirement page, refer to the Issues section for possible additional requirements.

 Prepare the Build Environment¶